DataSF/open-metadata-API/Server_Admin_Cheat Sheet_For_Metadata_API.md

 ## Source Files for API are located in /var/www/open-metadata-API

 ## Background
-The metadata api is a node.js express app
+The metadata api is a node.js express app.
+Usage Documentation can be found on a swagger page at: (http://metadata.datasf.org/docs/#!/default/)

 ## Accessing the Server
 1. Log into the server via: